fastoch/Networking/VLANs2.md

 By default, Cisco switches are in the null domain or "no management" domain, until they receive an advertisement for a domain over a trunk link, or until you manually configure a management domain.

-An important concept to understand VTP is the concept of "**revision number**".
+An important concept to understand in VTP is the concept of "**revision number**".
+Everytime a change is made to the VLAN database, the revision number will increment by one.